 Unfortunately, it’s the least durable component of the 282 gloves.
 My liner is badly pilling (though it’s not shedding).
 More problematic is that it’s detaching from the shell, which can result in misalignment between the fingers/thumb of the liner with the fingers/thumb of the shell.

-Showa also makes a liner-less version of the 282, the Showa 281 Gloves, which I haven’t tried but would like to.
-They could be worn barehanded in mild-and-wet conditions, or paired with a lightweight liner glove like the DeFeet Duraglove Wool (my favorite) for cooler temperatures.
-They will not be as warm as the 282 gloves when paired with a liner glove, as I needed to do when temperatures were in the 20’s and 30’s.
+Showa also makes a liner-less version of the 282, the Showa 281 Gloves (my review), which can be worn barehanded in mild-and-wet conditions, or paired with a lightweight liner glove like the DeFeet Duraglove Wool (my favorite) for cooler temperatures.
+They are not as warm as the 282 gloves when paired with a liner glove, as I needed to do when temperatures were in the 20’s and 30’s.

 A local retailer is unlikely to stock the Showa gloves, so they’ll probably need to be purchased online without trying them on.
 I’ll share my sizing experience, to help you.